-In this report, we reflect on another year of global change and look towards 2022 with hope that the worst of the Covid-19 pandemic is behind us.
+In this report, we reflected on another year of global change and looked towards 2022 with hope that the worst of the Covid-19 pandemic was behind us.

 Another year of uncertainty lead to new queries and concerns from the public, who turned to the internet for support in understanding the ever-changing circumstances and how to navigate life during the pandemic.

-This research explores the wellbeing trends that are emerging for the new year, including what Covid has taught us, the importance of values, approaches to hybrid working and a few challenges that may lie ahead.
+This research explores the wellbeing trends that were emerging for the new year, including what Covid taught us, the importance of values, approaches to hybrid working and a few challenges that may lie ahead.

-Using data sources including the Office for National Statistics, the NHS, Google search trends and Westfield Health’s wellbeing surveys, this report investigates key wellbeing themes from the past year and helps businesses get a head start on supporting their people as we enter 2022.
+Using data sources including the Office for National Statistics, the NHS, Google search trends and Westfield Health’s wellbeing surveys, this report investigated key wellbeing themes from 2021 and helped businesses get a head start on supporting their people in 2022.

-What wellbeing search trends have we seen in 2021?
+What wellbeing search trends did we see in 2021?

-Explore the most popular health and wellbeing topics people have been searching for over the past year, and what we should expect from these trends looking forward to 2022.
+Explore the most popular health and wellbeing topics people were searching for in 2021, and what we could predict from these trends for 2022.

 Download the report now